Azure/GPT-RAG/.github/setup/GH-SETUP.md

 Create a new file in the .github/workflows folder called 'deploy.yml' - this file will be a largely templatized version of the existing azure-dev.yml file. azure-dev.yml will be modified later.

-Note: If you are using a client secret, you may use the 'Log in with Azure (Client Credentials)' task from azure-dev.yml.
-This example uses the 'Log in with Azure (Federated Credentials)' task.
+Note: If you are using a client secret, you will need to update the 'Log in with Azure (Federated Credentials)' task with client credentials authentication.

 deploy.yml: